 I loved it this way.
 When it’s quiet, I mean.
 The only people around are the people heading offshore.
 The marina was empty and all was quiet.
 I loved the sound my engines made and the vibration that I felt beneath my feet while standing at the wheel.
 She was mine, alright.
 She was all mine.

-She was propelled by twin horses.
-I was pushed by twin 220 horse-powered diesel engines, fully fueled, bait in the box, chum in the buckets, and a destination of an estimated 42 nautical miles south of the Jones Beach Inlet.
+But not us.
+The name of my vessel was the O. Sea D. She was propelled by twin horses.
+I was pushed by twin 220 horse-powered diesel engines, fully fueled, bait in the box, chum in the buckets and a destination of an estimated 42 nautical miles south of the Jones Beach Inlet.

 Once we broke the inlet, then it was just the long haul in an open sea.
-No one else around.
-There was just us, the boat, the birds in the sky, and the new morning sun.
+No one else was around.
+There was just us, the boat, the birds in the sky and the new morning sun.

 I would go into a trance during the trip.
 I would phase out and think of nothing but feel so at home and in place.